You may worry that your progress will be negatively impacted if you skip a day of creatine.

-Although missing one day of supplementation isn’t a big deal, it can become a barrier to seeing results if missing days of supplementation becomes an ongoing issue spanning more than just one or two days.
+Although missing one day of supplementation isn’t a big deal, if you do it consistently, it can become a barrier to seeing results.

 Do You Need to Take Creatine Every Day?